Updated on November 22, 2023

 What are Oxycodone Withdrawal Symptoms?

-Withdrawal symptoms can occur in those dependent on Oxycodone and then stop taking it abruptly.
+If your body has gotten used to oxycodone and you stop taking it abruptly, you can experience withdrawal symptoms.
 Oxycodone is a powerful medication, and this dependency can lead to severe and potentially dangerous withdrawal symptoms.

 • An intense craving for the drug